eddatasci/unrollment_proj/paper/symposium.md

 to provide their input and recommendations for the project as it proceeds.

 References:

-Mittelstadt, B. D., Allo, P., Taddeo, M., Wachter, S., & Floridi, L. (2016).
-The ethics of algorithms: Mapping the debate.
-Big Data & Society, 3(2)
+Ekowo, M., & Palmer, I. (2016).
+Predictive analytics in higher
+education: Five guiding principles for ethical use.
+Washington, DC:
+New America Foundation.

+Ekowo, M., & Palmer, I. (2016).
+The Promise and Peril of Predictive Analytics in Higher Education: A Landscape Analysis.
+Washington, DC:New America.

+Hastie, T., Tibshirani, R., & Friedman, J. (2009).
+The elements of statistical learning: data mining, inference, and prediction.
+Springer Science & Business Media.

+Kuhn, M., & Johnson, K. (2013).
+Applied predictive modeling (Vol. 26).
+New York: Springer.

 Lambrecht, A., & Tucker, C. (2019).
 Algorithmic bias? an empirical study of apparent gender-based discrimination in the display of stem career ads.
 Management Science, 65(7), 2966-2981.

+Mittelstadt, B. D., Allo, P., Taddeo, M., Wachter, S., & Floridi,
+L. (2016).
+The ethics of algorithms: Mapping the debate.
+Big Data & Society, 3(2) 1-21.

+Prinsloo, P., & Slade, S. (2014).
+Educational triage in open distance learning: Walking a moral tightrope.
+International Review of Research in Open and Distributed Learning, 15(4), 306-331.

 Salazar, K. G. (2019).
 The Wealth and Color of Off-Campus Recruiting by Public Research Universities.

+Salazar, K., Jaquette, O., & Han, C. (2019).
+Coming soon to a neighborhood near you?
+Offcampus recruiting by public research universities.

+Scholes, V. (2016).
+The ethics of using learning analytics to categorize students on risk.
+Educational Technology Research and Development, 64(5), 939-955.

+Slade, S., & Prinsloo, P. (2013).
+Learning analytics: Ethical issues and dilemmas.
+American Behavioral Scientist, 57(10), 1510-1529.

 Sweeney, L. (2013).
 Discrimination in online ad delivery.
 Queue, 11(3), 10-29.

+Williams, B. A., Brooks, C. F., & Shmargad, Y. (2018).
+How algorithms discriminate based on data they lack: Challenges, solutions, and policy implications.
+Journal of Information Policy, 8, 78-115.